Skip to Main Content

 Jessica LeafMost people do not believe me when I say I was a history major.
 I mean, what does history have to do with saving people?
 The historian is that overly-erudite individual locked away in the library, a veritable Gollum mumbling "my precious" over fragments of ancient parchment and fossilized Viking feces (yes, there is such a thing).

 Yet, you may ask, what does that have to do with my degree?
 Everything.
-My time at UD helped me discover my talents, giving me a unique set of intellectual skills that has allowed me to become my own kind of abolitionist.
 As Confucius (purportedly) once said, "study the past if you would define the future."
 Through my study of history, I have been able to define a future where all men and women are free.
 Indeed, learning history at UD has given me a vision to fight for, much like Constantine's legendary Chi-Rho.

 Grace Ballor, 2012:

 "The University of Dallas History Department, its rigorous curriculum and generous faculty mentors led me from my early academic career as a Classicist through the timeline of Western Civilization to a Politics degree focused on Enlightenment thought and eventually to a History thesis on the E.U.s Common Agricultural Policy and its effect on French wine growers.
 It was that thesis, advised by UD's Charles Sullivan, which propelled me into doctoral research on the European Union.
-Such a progressive trajectory actually proves the value of the historical methodology and an education grounded in its attention to primary source documents, respect for contingency, tools of analysis, and critical thinking, an education that readies one for success in any field.
-And History at UD in particular, woven into the fabric of the Core, builds an intellectual foundation so robust that its students cannot help but succeed."
+Such a progressive trajectory actually proves the value of the historical methodology and an education grounded in its attention to primary source documents, respect for contingency, tools of analysis, and critical thinking, an education that readies one for success in any field. "

 Jose Healy, 2012: